LLNL/Abmarl/docs/src/gridworld.rst

 Done Components manage the "done state" of each agent and of the simulation as a whole via their ``get_done`` and ``get_all_done`` interface.
-Agents that are reported as done will cease sending actions to the simulation.
+Agents that are reported as done will cease sending actions to the simulation, and when ``get_all_done`` reports True, the episode ends.

 Features